LiliAiden/LUMOS_Aiden/README.md

     - This is a breakpoint instruction used to halt execution, usually for debugging purposes.

-### Summary

-- The code initializes stack and global pointers.

-- It then enters a loop where it:

-  - Loads two floating-point numbers from the stack.

-  - Squares each number.

-  - Sums the squares.

-  - Computes the square root of the sum.

-  - Adds a floating-point value to f0.

-  - Increments the stack pointer.

-  - Continues the loop until the stack pointer reaches a specific limit.

-- Finally, it halts execution with a breakpoint.و

 -                *********** Fixed_point_Unit.v ***********                *

 ### 1. Fixed_Point_Unit Module